Intermittent fasting is one of the best protocols you can do to increase your longevity. Though current falsities will have you believing otherwise.

-Growing up you were told that you should eat breakfast every morning because it’s the most important meal of the day.
+Growing up you were told that you should eat every morning because “breakfast is the most important meal of the day”.
+Again, this is false.

 Starting the day with a nutritious breakfast, you were told, helps set the tone and gives us much needed energy for the day ahead.